coderamen666/srd-v3.5-md/divine/divine-abilities-and-feats.md

 against a creature, resolve the attack as a melee touch attack (the weapon blow ignores armor and natural armor bonuses).
-If the weapon hits, the creature struck must make a Fortitude save (DC 10 + the deity's Constitution modifier + the deity's divine rank) or be stunned for 1d10 rounds.
+If the weapon hits, the creature struck must make a Fortitude save (DC 10 + the deity’s Constitution modifier + the deity’s divine rank) or be stunned for 1d10 rounds.

-The deity's attacks with the chosen weapons are considered to be adamantine for purposes of bypassing damage reduction and hardness.
+The deity’s attacks with the chosen weapons are considered to be adamantine for purposes of bypassing damage reduction and hardness.

 **Notes:** A deity can have this ability multiple times, choosing a